devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 ### Add Grafana credentials to config.js

-Modify your config.js file to contain the Grafana logging credentials.
+Modify your service's config.js file to contain the Grafana logging credentials.
 You can then reference these configuration settings just like the application uses the database settings.

 ```js
   logging: {